Alexandre1a/GoSH/README.md

 ## Installation
-You can grab the binaries for your system and architecture, or build it yourself To build it, clone the repository, cd into it and run go
+You can grab the binaries for your system and architecture, or build it yourself To build it, clone the repository, cd into it and run
+'go build -o bin/GoSH'
+To test the shell and see if it suits you.
+If everything works, then move the binary to a place inside your path.

+To directly install it with the Go toolchain, just use 'go intall'
+This will build and place the binary inside your $HOME/go/bin folder.
+Add this folder to your path and you are good to go !

+## Usage
+To use the program, just invoke it with 'GoSH'
+If you see a message about a config file, create '~/.config/gosh/gosh_config.toml' and populate it with the defaults written inside this repo.
+To change config parameter on the fly, use the 'set' builtin.
+Currently, 'set' has a limited amount of configuration options.
+To change the color of the prompt use 'set color <color>'
+You can use all "console colors", listed [https://gist.github.com/kamito/704813 | here]